pvnotpv/pvnotpv.github.io/_posts/2025-01-07-transferspl.md

 ---

-Now let's create a new program using anchor init.
+## Initializing anchor project for the POC

+Creating a new example pda account:

 ```rust
 #[account]
 pub struct CustomPda {